|The 12AX7 / 7025 / ECC83 Tube family

 (12/13/02) - consistency unchanged over the last three factory runs.
 TC is down a touch.
 Gain is down a touch, and output is down a touch also.
 These

+perhaps.
 The curves are not linear, but suited to quiet operation with the lower gain and output.
-To tame an amp that is too bright, or with a harsh front end, this
+To tame an amp that is too bright, or with a harsh front end,

 period without shipping damage to tubes.
 Long life as these are not really a hot rod sort of tube.
 This tube will continue to be the "old standby" for a lot of